Public confidence

 |---|---|

-| Verified landings data by species and year | Shows what is being removed from the lough and whether pressure is rising or falling. |
+| Verified landings data by species and year | Shows what is being removed from the lough and whether reported pressure is rising or falling. |

 | Active licences and permits | Shows the scale of authorised commercial fishing. |